Minorplanets76/Open-Tag-Reader/README.md

 ## Stick Reader
 Simple stick reader to point at ear tag to read.
 Ability to store tag numbers in a scanning session, and to compare to pre-set list (eg identify culls).

 Stick reader consists of a RFID reader board and a user interface.
 A piece of PVC electrical conduit holds it all together.
-I chose that because it fits the components and my hand well.
-It's bigger than it needs to be but I figured it may get misused as a whacking stick, so needs to be strong.
 I haven't given too much thought to dust/water ingress at the prototype stage.
 I'm experimenting with different variants, including extendable versions.

 ### RFID Reader Board
 I have tested two differnt reader solutions and both seem to work OK, but need extensive testing.